Billy Meredith: Personal life and legacy

 He married Ellen Negus in 1901, and the couple had two daughters.
 He was a supporter of the Liberal Party.
-He ran businesses throughout his career, with little success, and was declared bankrupt in July 1909 after his outfitting shop was damaged by fire.
-During the 1910s he ran a public house (despite being a teetotaller) and later pursued an interest in the film industry by buying shares in numerous Stretford cinemas in the 1930s.
+He ran businesses throughout his career, with little success, and was declared bankrupt in July 1909 after his clothing shop was damaged by fire.
+During the 1910s he ran a public house (despite being a teetotaller).
+He later pursued an interest in the film industry by buying shares in numerous Stretford cinemas in the 1930s.
 He also starred in the 1926 picture The Ball of Fortune, playing himself as a football trainer; the film received generally positive reviews.
 In 1928, together with former colleague Charlie Roberts, he became a coach for the ambitious but short-lived Manchester Central.
 Meredith's son-in-law, former City captain Charlie Pringle, was a player.
-He retained a passion for football, and spent much of his retirement discussing the game with former colleagues and regulars at his hotel, the Stretford Road Hotel, which he ran from 1930 to 1945.
+He retained a passion for football and spent much of his retirement discussing the game with former colleagues and regulars at his hotel, the Stretford Road Hotel, which he ran from 1930 to 1945.
 He rarely missed the chance to attend a Wales game in the 1920s and 1930s.

-Meredith died in Withington, Manchester in April 1958 at the age of 83 (two months after the Munich air disaster, which claimed the lives of eight Manchester United players), and was buried in Southern Cemetery, Manchester.
+Meredith died in Withington, Manchester in April 1958 at the age of 83, and was buried in Southern Cemetery, Manchester.
 After he spent many years in an unmarked grave, the Professional Footballers' Association, the Welsh FA, Manchester City and Manchester United all agreed to cover the cost of upkeep on a new headstone.
-Meredith is honoured in the hall of fame at the City of Manchester Stadium.
-It was announced in August 2007 that Meredith was one of the 10 new inductees for 2007 to the English Football Hall of Fame.
+Meredith is honoured in the hall of fame at the Etihad Stadium.
+It was announced in August 2007 that Meredith was one of the ten new inductees for 2007 to the English Football Hall of Fame.
+There is a street in Manchester named Billy Meredith Close in his honour and there are a pair of plaques dedicated to Meredith in his home village of Chirk (Cymraeg: Y Waun): one at Chirk AAA FC's home ground; the other in Millennium Gardens at the Station Avenue entrance to the park and cricket ground.
+The latter was unveiled in 2002 by Billy's daughter Winifrede.